 How to tackle patient’s privacy and security concerns

 Australians demand a secure digital health ecosystem where the protection of their privacy is a top priority.
-To meet this overwhelming expectation from patients while complying to strict privacy and security laws, healthcare professionals need to be far more proactive in sustaining stricter IT infrastructure measures.
+In order to meet this overwhelming expectation from patients while complying to strict privacy and security laws, healthcare professionals need to be far more proactive in sustaining stricter IT infrastructure measures.

 Why security and privacy are everything

-According to MedicalDirector’s latest Patient Engagement Survey 2018, conducted in partnership with online appointment and eHealth platform, HotDoc, patients value both privacy and security as a top priority in healthcare.
+According to MedicalDirector’s latest Patient Engagement Survey 2018, conducted in partnership with online appointment and eHealth platform, HotDoc, patients value both privacy and security as a top priorit in healthcare.

 In fact, when it comes to accessing medical health records, over 90% of respondents agreed both security (availability, accuracy, safety and integrity of data) and privacy (confidentiality and appropriate use of data) are extremely important.